TBD54566975/developer.tbd.website/README.md

 # TBD Developer Site

-# 🎉 **We're participating in Hacktoberfest 2023!** 🎉
+# :tada: **We're participating in Hacktoberfest 2023!** :tada:

 Want to contribute during Hacktoberfest?
 We'd love to have you!
 Dive in, and your contributions could earn you some exclusive rewards.

 The **first 20 contributors** to successfully merge a PR will secure exclusive swag of their choosing from our [TBD shop](https://www.tbd.shop/).
-Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! ⭐️
+Keep an eye on our [leaderboard issue](https://github.com/TBD54566975/developer.tbd.website/issues/721) to see where you rank! :star:

-🚀 **Gear up for a month packed with exciting events!** 🎉
+:rocket: **Gear up for a month packed with exciting events!** :tada:

 - Mark your calendars for our **Hacktoberfest Launch event on [October 2nd](https://discord.com/events/937858703112155166/1154126364484583465)**.
 - Stay in the loop - keep an eye on our Discord calendar and pop into our [events-and-updates channel](https://discord.com/channels/937858703112155166/1151972299814215701) regularly!
 You won't want to miss out!